-If either player still does not feel that either deck is sufficiently randomized, or if a player prefers not to offer his or her deck to an opponent for randomization, a judge must be called over to shuffle the deck(s) in question.
+If either player still does not feel that either deck is sufficiently randomized, or if a player prefers not to offer their deck to an opponent for randomization, a judge must be called over to shuffle the deck(s) in question.
 No player is allowed to shuffle or cut after the judge's shuffle.